 Was the episcopal delegate of the bishop of Ghent for the diocesan process.
 His mandate ended with the conclusion of the diocesan phase.

 Was the notary for the diocesan phase.
 His mandate also ended with the conclusion of the diocesan phase.
-He remains the contact person for the Cause in Belgium.

 Was the promoter of justice for the diocesan phase.
 His mandate ended with the conclusion of the diocesan phase.